 Targeted consultations with key Canadian stakeholders were conducted between November 23, 2020 and December 17, 2020.
 The purpose of these consultations was to fill knowledge gaps identified following a review of the literature.
 Consultation contacts were identified by CADTH Liaison Officers, through stakeholder suggestions, and other available networks.
-Pre-planned consultation questions were developed (Appendix 1), and the consultations were conducted in the form of semi-structured 1 to 1 interviews using an online video conferencing platform.
+Pre-planned consultation questions were developed (Appendix 1), and the consultations were conducted in the form of semi-structured one-on-one interviews using an online video conferencing platform.
 Consultation recordings were subsequently transcribed for analysis.
 Informants were not limited to any particular profession; however, they comprised mostly of clinicians (e.g., occupational therapists [OTs]) and academic researchers involved in the provision of care to individuals requiring EADLs in relevant health care facilities and settings.

-Consultation discussions were guided by 4 core questions on the funding and components of EADL programs and the barriers and facilitators that had an impact on equitable access to ATs.
+Consultation discussions were guided by four core questions on the funding and components of EADL programs and the barriers and facilitators impacting equitable access to ATs.